DanThePanMan/100-days-of-code/log.md

 **Today's Progress**
 Learned how to use emmet for faster HTML writing and spent some time practicing.
 Will be ramping up the amount of learning per day once winter break is over

+### Day 41, January 9, 2024
+**Today's Progress**
+1. Learned about how SVGs work, and how to manipulate them to create effects and animations

+2. Learned about HTML tables and when they should be used